ForgottenGlory/Dungeons-Deviousness/d&dmcm.md

   * Options
     * Short Birth Duration: Enabled
   * Animations
-    * Click Register Animations, then exit the MCM and re-enter the MCM.
+    * Click Register Animations to enable them, then exit the MCM and re-enter the MCM.

 * Egg Factory
   * General Options